 Download the latest version of the Proctor Exam app on your smartphone.

 These checks must be completed two days before the assessment is due to take place to ensure that any issues can be resolved before your assessment starts.
-We will charge you an admin fee of £10 to rebook your assessment if you do not complete these steps far enough in advance of the assessment.
+We will charge you for a new assessment (£20) to rebook your assessment if you do not complete these steps far enough in advance of the assessment.

 Once you've successfully completed the system checks, you'll receive a second email with a link to access your assessment.